 The exact number of calories burned will vary from person to person, but according to the American Council on Exercise (ACE), EPOC can increase calorie burn by 6 to 15%.

 As I always advise with any new exercise you engage in.

 You should take the precaution to see your doctor before starting this or any high-intensity activity, especially if you’re over 45 or have been inactive for a while.
-Skipping rope may also need to be avoided in the early stages after an injury until your joints are strong enough to handle the impact.
+Jumping rope may also need to be avoided in the early stages after an injury until your joints are strong enough to handle the impact.

 As with any activity… If you feel severe pain, unrelated to the usual muscle soreness, discontinue the activity and consult your physician immediately.